castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 displayed to other users.

-First we search for the users that match our disallowed list, we can use the `like` operator to match parts of strings, an arrayref creates a list of alternate conditions:
+First we search for the users that match our disallowed list, we can use the `-like` operator to match parts of strings, an arrayref creates a list of alternate conditions:

 (Pick your own set of unwanted words ;)